 Healthcare-related misinformation is a severe threat to society.
 This is a major area of current research, carried out with support from the National Science Foundation (NSF).
 A first step in this direction was to identify what information is worth checking for credibility [Zuo, Karakas, and Banerjee; 2018, Zuo, Karakas, and Banerjee; 2019].
 It was subsequently studied if and how medical information undergoes changes across three genres: research literature, traditional news media, and social media.

-For a more details of this work, please visit this page on tracking semantic change in medical information.
+For a more details of this work, please visit this page.

 II.
 Industry project: Financial information extraction